Singularities of Ricci flow and diffeomorphisms: Jacobi fields and a spectral gap

+The bound $\| h_0 \|_{W^{1,2}}$ follows immediately from this and ($\star$).
 To control $h_2$, start by noting that there is a further orthogonal decomposition $h_2 = h_2^N + h_2^{\perp}$ that is also preserved by $\cL$, where $h_2^{\perp}$ is the purely Euclidean part.
 In a block decomposition for a frame, $h_2^N$ consists of two off-diagonal parts that are transposes of each other.
 Applying the part of $h_2^N$ that maps the Euclidean factor to $N$ to each Euclidean derivative $\partial_i$ to get a vector field tangent to $N$ and applying Lemma \ref{l:poinS} gives